Rocket Girl (comics): Vol 01: Times Squared

 Parallel to this in 2013 Gomez and Dayoung's partner Leshawn O'Patrick investigate the mysterious board of Quintum Mechanics.
 Among the corporation's innovations was replacing the NYPD with the NYTPD.
-The board have just completed reverse engineering the Q-Engine - which they plan to sent back in time to their 1986 incarnation, creating a paradox that will ensure their position.
+The board have just completed reverse engineering the Q-Engine - which they plan to send back in time to their 1986 incarnation, creating a paradox that will ensure their position.
 Gomez meanwhile attempts to raid Quintum Mechanics with the full NYTPD.
 The board responds by withdrawing the force's charter and a struggle breaks out before the city is plunged into a blackout by the board.

 Vol 02: Only the Good...

-Dayoung and Annie continue to lay low in 1986, though the former still slips away to discreetly fight crime.
+Dayoung and Annie continue to lie low in 1986, though the former still slips away to discreetly fight crime.
 Deciding the city needs Rocket Girl she decides to suit up, only to find her gear is missing.
 Annie has taken it to Quintum Mechanics where Sharma is again trying to rebuild the Q-Engine.
 Ciccione has staked out the lab and moves in to arrest them but Dayoung is able to escape in her suit.
 She then saves Donald Trump and Ed Koch from a hostage situation at Radio City and a hold-up at an arcade, each time evading Ciccione.
 Dayoung is also being tracked by Dunn, who has salvaged weaponry from the Quintum vehicles along with his partner Phil Tweed.
 Ciccione attempts to bust them but gets shot, and passes on the information to Dayoung before he dies.
 She recruits Annie, Ryder and their colleagues Gene and Chaz to help them destroy all the data held at Quintum.
 Dunn and Tweed close in on the group and Dayoung sets off to meet them.
 Tweed is injured and tells her of the plan both Dunns have made - to take the technology from Quintum before it is destroyed.
 Dayoung arrives in time to save her friends, leaving Dunn catatonic.
 Despite the failure of another attempt to end Quintum, Dayoung is unbowed.

 In 2013 Gomez meanwhile locates Dayoung's dismissed previous partner, Natasha Tallchief, who agrees to help the NYTPD take on Quintum.
 When they get inside they find that the leak was the board's virtual assistant Joshua, Dayoung's journey into the past being part of Quintum's plan.
 Both the NYTPD and Dayoung realise that the board are future versions of Annie, Ryder, Gene and Chaz, corrupted by the power the Q-Engine technology has given them.
 The 2013 Annie claims they are stuck in a cycle and sending back Dayoung was necessary to ensure the future of New York.
 In 1986 Dayoung is shot by the future Dunn, and Annie kills him in turn.
 Dayoung's death and final words are enough to convince Annie to finally destroy the Q-Engine, ending the cycle.